Employee incentive schemes are designed to motivate employees, rewarding them for hard work in their jobs.

 Setting up an employee incentive scheme is something in which leaders and managers are able to be creative, tailoring them to the needs of their business, as well as the needs of their employees.
 Here are some key tips/ideas:

 - Set out objectives – what is it you want from the scheme?
 Whether it’s giving staff better skills, increasing margins, or lowering employee turnover, know what you want to get out of it, this will allow you to evaluate its success.

-- Set out targets – Set out specific targets, whether it is for a team or an individual.
-It is important you include everyone in different schemes, so nobody feels alienated, but it is worth tailoring them to different people/groups, who can get more out of them.
+- Set out targets – Set out specific targets for a team or an individual.
+It is important you include everyone in different schemes, so nobody feels alienated, but it is also worth tailoring them to different people/groups who can get more out of them.
 The most important part of setting out targets is clear communication and getting the balance right between ambitious and achievable.

-- Timing – Working on a clearly set out time frame is crucial, not only will it keep everyone in the loop on the importance of projects in the business, it means everyone can assess the work they need to do, and complete to the best of their abilities.
-Setting out a clear timeframe means you can resist the urge to micromanage, something that devalues the importance of rewards schemes.
-Split long-term goals into shorter ones, so people have something to be working towards all the time, and don’t slow down.
+- Timing – Working to a clearly set out time frame is crucial, not only will it keep everyone in the loop on the importance of projects in the business, it means everyone can assess the work they need to do, and complete it to the best of their abilities.
+Setting out a clear time frame means you can resist the urge to micromanage, something that devalues the importance of reward schemes.
+Split long-term goals into shorter ones so people have something to be working towards all the time and don’t slow down.

 - Rewards – Be creative in showing appreciation for your team.
 Monetary rewards are an easy incentive for people; ask them what they want or like, so they are fully incentivized to work, and you’re not just giving them something they don’t want.
 Non-monetary rewards, such as praise, more paid holiday and more autonomy in their roles are also crucial, and since they are often more related to the job itself, may promote a greater work ethic.